 Copy your Verification Secret from your channel settings.
 This token will be required to create a server-side generated HMAC, which you will use to compute a hash of your users' emails.
 This hash is what you will have to send to the Front Chat API to authenticate your users — the identity verification will fail unless a user hash is provided.
 More technical details can be found here.

 To reject messages from users not logged in to your site or app, turn on the Only accept messages from logged in users toggle in your channel settings.
 If you want to accept messages from anonymous visitors browsing your site, do not enable this toggle.

 Manage chat conversations across multiple websites

-You can install your custom chat application on as many pages on a single website as you like.
+Your custom chat application can be installed on as many pages as you wish, from a same domain.
 All messages will flow into a single chat inbox, and the conversation will be persistent for the customer across your entire site.

-If you are managing multiple websites, you can handle chat conversations separately for each site by creating a separate chat channel for each site.
+If you are managing multiple domains or subdomains, you can handle chat conversations separately for each site by creating a separate chat channel for each site.

 Customize each application to match each site's branding, install the appropriate scripts, and the chat conversations for each website can be handled in separate inboxes in Front.